SudoDotDog/Sudoo-Asynchronous/docs/README.md

 ## Parallel Pool

-Parallel Pool is use to execute a large amount of `Promise`, with a maximum parallel count.
+Parallel Pool is used to execute a large amount of `Promise`, with a maximum parallel count.

 ```ts
 import { ParallelPool } from "@sudoo/asynchronous";